panchoVG/RiseOfLongevity-PNAS2021/README.md

 Supporting information for
 DEMOGRAPHIC PERSPECTIVES ON THE RISE OF LONGEVITY by
-James W. VAUPEL - Francisco VILLAVICENCIO - Marie-Pier BERGERON-BOUCHER published at
+James W. VAUPEL, Francisco VILLAVICENCIO, and Marie-Pier BERGERON-BOUCHER published at
 Proceedings of the National Academy of Sciences of USA (PNAS), 2021